Skip to main contentSkip to article

-Champlain Heights (Killarney, Vancouver) — Buyer Research Bible
+Champlain Heights (Killarney, Vancouver) — A Buyer’s Guide

 Last reviewed by Bronson Job PREC, REALTOR®Sources: City of Vancouver Planning (Killarney local-area), City of Vancouver Real Estate Services (co-op leasehold), Vancouver Park Board (Everett Crowley Park), Vancouver School Board catchments, REBGV benchmark, Province of BC (Bill 44 SSMUH)CC BY 4.0How we verify